 “Happiness is the highest form of health” – Dalia Lama

 Happiness is both the precursor to health and the result of it.
-We need a lot of happiness to stay healthy and health is the foundation to experience positive emotions in life.
+We need a lot of it to stay healthy.
+But health is also the foundation to experience positive emotions in life.

 Although being happy isn’t something you can achieve indefinitely, you can still work on a happy lifestyle every day, or as Eleanor Roosevelt says: